unicef/design-system/kitchen.md

 layout: page
 title: "Kitchen Sink"
 ---
-In this kitchen sink you will find an example of how most commonly used components look.
+In this kitchen sink you will find an example of most commonly used components look.

 # Colors
 We use the colors specified in our brand book as base.
 However, we have extended them for particular usages.

 ## Typography: Headers